-The probably biggest reason for muscle cramps is overuse of a set of muscles.
+The probably biggest reason for muscle cramps is the overuse of a set of muscles.
 If you are usually not exercising at all and then end up with cramps in your legs while scuba diving then the simple remedy is to perform regular exercises specifically for diving during the year.
-This will strengthen your muscles and stamina and reduce chances of suffering from cramps.
+This will strengthen your muscles and stamina and reduce the chances of suffering from cramps.

 Many cramps are a result of having a cold muscle that suddenly is having to perform its duties.
 You can help your muscle easily by stretching before you hit the water.
 It’ll warm the muscle up and instantly help to prevent muscle spasms.